apache/mina-sshd/README.md

 ### ClientIdentityLoader/KeyPairProvider

 One can set up the public/private keys to be used in case a password-less authentication is needed.
 By default, the client is configured to automatically detect and use the identity files residing in the user's *~/.ssh* folder (e.g., *id_rsa*, *id_ecdsa*) and present them as part of the authentication process. **Note:** if the identity files are encrypted via a password, one must configure a `FilePasswordProvider` so that the code can decrypt them before using and presenting them to the server as part of the authentication process.
-Reading key files in PEM format (including encrypted ones) requires that the [Bouncy Castle](https://www.bouncycastle.org/) supporting artifacts be available in the code's classpath.
-One can read files in
+Reading key files in PEM format (including encrypted ones) is supported by default for the standard keys and formats.
+Using additional non-standard special features requires that the [Bouncy Castle](https://www.bouncycastle.org/) supporting artifacts be available in the code's classpath.
+One can also read files in
 [OpenSSH](http://cvsweb.openbsd.org/cgi-bin/cvsweb/src/usr.bin/ssh/PROTOCOL.key?rev=1.1&content-type=text/x-cvsweb-markup)
 format without any specific extra artifacts (although for reading _ed25519_ keys one needs to add the _EdDSA_ support artifacts). **Note:** for the time being, password encrypted _ed25519_ private key files are not supported.